 - (i) If the Department determines that the corrective measures implemented by Respondents with regard to the property are not protective of human health and the environment in light of the transferee agency's intended use of the property, the Department must explain, in writing, why such measures are not protective, and must identify the specific additional corrective action requirements that Respondents must complete with regard to the property.
 To the extent practicable, Respondents will endeavor to conduct any additional corrective action requirements identified by the Department prior to the transfer of operational control.
-DOE may, however, conduct such additional corrective action requirements following transfer of operational control, pursuant to a schedule approved by the Department.
+DOE may, however, conduct such additional corrective action requirement.
 Such schedule shall be enforceable pursuant to the terms of this Consent Order. - (ii) If the Department determines that the corrective measures implemented with regard to the property are protective of human health and the environment in light of the transferee agency's intended use of the property, no additional corrective action work will be taken with regard to the property.